 The Pennsylvania Tourism Signing Trust will be responsible for the manufacturing and installation of all TODS (except for Airports and Signing Districts which fall under the purview of the Department) in accordance with PennDOT standards and specifications.
 At locations where sidewalks exist, the Pennsylvania Tourism Signing Trust will obtain municipal authorization for installation of TODS.
-If TODS are required on a local highway for route continuity, the Pennsylvania Tourism Signing Trust shall obtain municipal authorization for an Signing Trust shall obtain municipal authorization for any sign.
+If TODS are required on a local highway for route continuity, the Pennsylvania Tourism Signing Trust shall obtain municipal authorization prior to the installation of any sign.